 If you’ve seen some construction at PDX recently, you probably have a few questions.
 That’s what we’re here for.

-If you’re traveling with us soon: When Concourse A closes in November, all Alaska Airlines passengers will board at Concourse C — thankfully, the short detour to C rewards you with brighter spaces and more dining options.
+If you’re traveling with us soon: Concourse A is permanently closed, so Alaska Airlines passengers will board at Concourse C — thankfully, the short detour to C rewards you with brighter spaces and more dining options.

 Where to find the latest updates: We’ll keep you informed when any of these changes could affect your trip.
 For the latest travel updates, please head over to FlyPDX.com, and follow along on Twitter at @FlyPDX for timely news and at-the-moment alerts.
 Keep coming back here to PDXNext.com for sneak peeks and behind-the-scenes stories.

 One thing we all love about the Portland International Airport is its neighborhood vibe — we’re not going to change that.
 Lately, though, the neighborhood has started to feel a little cramped.
 Here’s why: PDX welcomes around 20 million passengers annually, but the airport was built in the 1950s to serve less than half that many travelers.
 And we expect to grow to 35 million passengers in the coming years.
 PDX needs flexibility so that we can adjust to future technology that has the potential to change the way we travel.
 And we need more space so that everyone we welcome to the airport has a comfy spot to hang out.
 See for yourself how the action will unfold.

 On November 14, we said goodbye to the oldest and stuffiest concourse at PDX... forever.
 Concourse A will be demolished to make room for a more spacious Concourse B. (In the meantime, Alaska Airlines flights will depart from Concourse C, where you’ll find more restaurants and more places to relax before takeoff.)
 That means that the alphabet at PDX will now officially begin with “B,” not “A” — we’re doing our part to keep Portland a little weird.